Pubs in Brighton: History

 The next significant event was the passing of the Beerhouse Act 1830, which allowed any member of the public to open their house or other premises as a beerhouse or beer shop (essentially a pub), and brew beer there if they wished, upon application to HM Excise and payment of a fee.
 The criteria were less strict than those applied to traditional inns and public houses.
 During the first week in which the Act was in force, 100 beerhouses were licensed in Brighton, which at the time had a population of about 40,000.
 Of these 100 newly established beerhouses, two survive as pubs: the Regency Tavern in Regency Square and the Druid's Head in The Lanes.
-The Druid's Head, originally a 16th-century detached house with its own garden, became the focus for postal carrier arrivals and departures after it was converted into an inn.
+The Druid's Head, originally an 18th-century detached house with its own garden, became the focus for postal carrier arrivals and departures after it was converted into an inn.